pragma Assert ( boolean_EXPRESSION [, string_EXPRESSION]);

 if assertions-enabled then if not boolean_EXPRESSION then System.Assertions.Raise_Assert_Failure (string_EXPRESSION); end if; end if;

 The string argument, if given, is the message that will be associated with the exception occurrence if the exception is raised.
 If no second argument is given, the default message is file:nnn, where file is the name of the source file containing the assert, and nnn is the line number of the assert.
-A pragma is not a statement, so if a statement sequence contains nothing but a pragma assert, then a null statement is required in addition, as in:

 Note that, as with the if statement to which it is equivalent, the type of the expression is either Standard.Boolean, or any type derived from this standard type.